DONE Hello world (again) general@category1

 DONE Remap your keyboard! config

 Why?
-Well, because as an emacs user, you are probably tired of your pinky trip to do in order to the “chords”.
+Well, because as an emacs user, you are probably tired of your pinky trip to ctrl in order to do the “chords”.

 I would assume, hypothetical reader, that you have already tried changing caps for ctrl.
 Well that’s nice, however, let me introduce you the better idea (giving credit where is due, thanks for this Umgeher!).